-In this perspective, the words of Peter to the leaders of the people sound right as he presents Jesus as the stone rejected by the builders, which has become the cornerstone.
-Not only has God given him life back, but also Jesus himself gives life to all those who invoke his name.
-It is in his name that the cripple has been cured and restored to full life.
-The healing of the cripple, which is only physical, is a sign of the total salvation God has in store for all peoples who believe in his beloved Jesus.
-Because God the Father has put everything in his hands, from now on Jesus is someone to be reckoned with when it is about the salvation of the world, in the present and in the future generations, as well as it was in the past.
+For Peter, our Lord who was crucified at the order of the Jewish elders and raised by God has become the stone rejected by the builders, but made a cornerstone.
+Not only has God given him life back, but our Lord himself gives life to all those who invoke his name.
+It is in his name that the crippled man has been cured and restored to full life.

+The healing of the cripple, which is only physical, is a sign of the total salvation God has in store for all peoples who believe in his Son Jesus.
+Because God the Father has put everything in his hands, from now on our Lord Jesus is someone to be reckoned with when it is about the salvation of the world.
 That is the reason why Peter says: "There is no salvation through anyone else, nor is there any other name under heaven given to the human race by which we are to be saved".

-Such a statement has many consequences, some of which I would like to highlight.
-In fact, if there is no salvation outside the name of Jesus, it means that Jesus Christ is the fullness of the revelation of God to the world.
+Such a statement means that there is no salvation outside the name of Jesus Christ.
+Jesus Christ is the fullness of the revelation of God to the world.
 He is the plenitude of communication that God has established with human beings since the creation of the world.
-In other words, all other ways of approaching God defined in terms of world religions are just human attempts to know God, but which remain imperfect.
+All other ways of approaching God defined in terms of world religions are just human attempts to know God, but which remain imperfect.

 It does not mean, however, that Christians should pride themselves and despise other religions.
-On the contrary, they should appreciate, with humility of heart, any value in those religions that sounds holy, sane and worthy of praise, knowing that the Father, in his mercy and patience, can bring them one day to the fullness of truth in Jesus Christ.
+On the contrary, they should appreciate, with humility of heart, any value in those religions that sounds sane and worthy of praise, knowing that the Father, in his mercy and patience, can bring them one day to the fullness of truth in Jesus Christ.

-This consideration helps us understand why Jesus says, "he has other sheep that do not belong to this fold, that these he also must lead, and they will hear his voice, and there will be one flock, one shepherd".
-While these words of Jesus invite us to reinforce the mission he has entrusted to us to bring the Good News of God's kingdom to the world, he teaches us also to be tolerant and respectful of those who do not share our faith.
-It is Christ who will lead them and not us; it is Christ, and him alone, who has laid down his life for his sheep.
-Our duty is just to bear him witness to the world and to tell them that Christ is the savior.
+This consideration helps us understand why Jesus says in today's Gospel, "I have other sheep that do not belong to this fold.
+These also I must lead, and they will hear my voice, and there will be one flock, one shepherd".
+While these words of our Lord invite us to reinforce the mission of evangelization, at the same time, they invite to tolerance and respect of those who do not share our faith.
+It is our Lord who will lead them and not us; it is our Lord, and him alone, who has laid down his life on the cross for his sheep.
+Our duty is just to bear him witness to him and tell the world that Christ is the savior.

-More than that, what makes Christ also to be the savior of the world is that he is the true and good shepherd appointed by the Father to take care of the whole world.
+Our Lord is not only the savior of the world; he is also the good shepherd appointed by the Father to take care of his sheep.
 A good shepherd is recognized by his diligence in handling the sheep, his particular concern for the herd, and the care he has in providing food, protection and medical treatment for each one of his sheep.
-He does not leave the sheep in ailment in time of snow, heat, rain or storms.
+He does not leave the sheep in wandering in time of snow, heat, rain or storms.
 With such a shepherd, the sheep are safe, secure and healthy.
-Jesus is that shepherd who lays down his life for our salvation.
-Jesus is the fierce protector, the fighter who does not leave carelessly the sheep in the wilderness at the risk of the predators.
-He stands up to anybody who threatens his flock and loves each one of them with the same love.
+Our Lord is that shepherd who lies down his life for our salvation.
+Our Lord is the fierce protector, the fighter who does not leave carelessly the sheep in the wilderness at the risk of the predators.
+He stands up to anybody who threatens his flock.
+He loves each one of his sheep with the same love.
 A hired man, to whom the flock does not belong, is interested only in money, salary and advantages he can draw from the sheep.